 The course followed by our KS3 cohort includes mandatory Shakespeare, pre- and post-1914 fiction, non-fiction, poetry, critical thinking and modern drama.
 We also teach spelling, punctuation and grammar and expect our pupils to understand how the English language works.
 Speaking and listening work is embedded across the curriculum and is assessed periodically: activities range from solo presentations and paired work to group debates and hot seating.

 Reading is an important part of the life of the department, and we aim to foster a love of the written word and to encourage reading for pleasure.
-Pupils in Years 7 and 8 have timetabled library lessons, and pupils in Year 9 will use the library in support of their class work in English.
+Pupils in Years 7 to 9 have timetabled library lessons, which support but also extend the work undertaken in English lessons.
 Reading lists are available from the school librarian and individual English teachers are of course on hand to direct boys in their choice of texts and to talk to them about their private reading.